 For out-of-state students, this can serve as a tremendous disadvantage, which makes the task of applying and gaining admission to certain medical school programs downright Sisyphean.
 There you are: having made it all the way to the top of the med school application mountain only to slide right back down once confronted with the unaccounted for the prospect of going up against the slightly-buffered in-state applicants that are also seeking admission.

 Because of all of this, we decided to cobble together a list of medical schools that we believe are likely to be most forgiving to out-of-state applicants.
+The list of easiest medical schools to get into.
 To do so, we had to do a bit of filtering of our own to whittle down a massive list of potential programs to something significantly more manageable.
 In the interest reaching that goal, we started with a list of medical schools with a higher-than-normal acceptance rate for applicants.
 From there, it hit us: private schools are likely to be a lot more forgiving to out-of-state applicants than would public, state schools.
 The only problem with that logic is that private schools are also a lot more competitive in terms of acceptance rates than are public schools.
 What resulted was a bit of bending on our part to allow public schools that interview a lot of out-of-state applicants ultimately resulting in the following list: a combination of schools that boast either more inviting admissions rates or that don’t discriminate against out-of-state applicants.

 For those that may have previously been put off by the medical school application process for any of the aforementioned reasons, rest assured that there’s still hope.
 Though it will still be an uphill battle, getting into med school just got a whole lot easier.
 Take a look at the list below and see what you think.
 If you find it to be of interest, you may also want to check out our list of the Easiest Doctor of Osteopathy Schools to Get Into.